dpak11/blockchain/README.md

 		> POST `localhost:3000/register`

-	- Next, post data: `amount` and `name` along with the token that was generated suring registeration
+	- Next, post data: `amount` and `name` along with the token that was generated during registeration

 		> POST `localhost:3000/blockdata`